ben-ng/cranium/README.md

 Default `0.3`.
 The percentage of instances in each epoch to leave out.
 These instances are fed into the test stream passed to `eachEpoch`.

+## Under The Hood

+This uses stochastic gradient descent to train a support vector machine.

 ## License
 The MIT License (MIT)